So You Want To Become an Engineering Manager

 Reaching out to people.
 I built the courage to ping people and ask them questions about things that came to my mind about the business or a specific product or a project.

-Project Management
+3. Project Management

-You’ll often need to juggle complex projects with competing priorities.
-Knowing some popular frameworks and processes should suffice.
-On most levels, you’ll find this as the easiest skill to master because there’s a lot of literature around it.
+On most levels, this is the easiest skill to master because there’s a lot of literature around it.
 It is also easy to measure.

 How I Did It